Project config

 good_for:

-- "Phase 0 drift spot-check: given a large set of plan-named files, determine whether actual file shape matches the plan's assumptions"
+- "Phase 0 drift spot-check across a large set of plan-named files"

 bad_for: